anconina/deep-research/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🙏 Acknowledgements

+- FireCrawl for web content scraping
+- LiteLLM for LLM integration
+- Tavily, Bing and DuckDuckGo for search capabilities